jerryp1/mapcomp/mpc4j-native-tool/README.md

 sudo vim /etc/ld.so.conf
 ```

-Then, add the following scripts in the end of `ld.so.conf`.
+Then, add the following scripts at the end of `ld.so.conf`.
 If you are not familiar with `vim`, just type `i` and use it just like a notebook.
 When you finish editing, type `:wq` and press `Enter` to confirm the modification.

 ```text
 /usr/local/lib